aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 texture is going to be constrained to.
 Similar to the LOD range, this is added to the array index which is used for sampling.

-* ``set_fragment_sampler_views`` binds an array of sampler views to fragment shader stage.
-Every binding point acquires a reference to a respective sampler view and releases a reference to the previous sampler view.
-If M is the maximum number of sampler units and N units is passed to set_fragment_sampler_views, the driver should unbind the sampler views for units N..M-1.
+* ``set_sampler_views`` binds an array of sampler views to a shader stage.

-* ``set_vertex_sampler_views`` binds an array of sampler views to vertex shader stage.
   Every binding point acquires a reference to a respective sampler view and releases a reference to the previous sampler view.

 * ``create_sampler_view`` creates a new sampler view. ``texture`` is associated with the sampler view which results in sampler view holding a reference